Real roots of random polynomials with coefficients of polynomial growth: a comparison principle and applications: Logarithmic integrability of random polynomials

 Without loss of generality we may assume that $n\ge 3$ in the proof.
-Such condition ensures that the right hand side of \eqref{e.nns-weak} is a strictly increasing function of the implicit constant $C$, which will be convenient in the proof.
+Given such a condition, the right hand side of \eqref{e.nns-weak} is a strictly increasing function of the implicit constant $C$, which will be convenient in the proof.

+To start, we note that the estimate \eqref{e.nns-weak} follows from a slightly weaker estimate: \begin{proposition} There is an event $F$ of exponentially decaying probability $\P(F)=O(e^{-c n})$ (for some fixed $c>0$) such that the following holds: for any $\epsilon>0$, there is a constant $C=C(\epsilon)$ such that

+for all $q\ge 1$, and the analogous estimate also holds for $q_n$. \end{proposition} Indeed, the key observation here is that the the implicit constant $C$ does not depend on $q$.
+If \eqref{e.nns-weak1} holds, using Holder's inequality we have, for any $p\ge 1$: